 to select partners from within the organization, at a different location is internal benchmarking and from outside the organization is external benchmarking.

-In the selection of partners assistance may be taken from local trade associations or the Chamber of Commerce .
-While selecting partners, ensure to comply the Benchmarking Code of Conduct.
+In the selection of partners, assistance may be taken from local trade associations or the Chamber of Commerce.
+While selecting partners, ensure compliance with the Benchmarking Code of Conduct.

 Step 4 – Working with the partner

-The information that is exchanged should be straight forward and comparable.
-Mutual secrecy should be respected with the right understanding, planning and preparation also with activities and business objectives.
+The information that is exchanged should be straightforward and comparable.
+Mutual secrecy should be respected with the right understanding, planning, and preparation as well as with activities and business objectives.

 Step 5 –lessons learned and actions taken